satyajitsingh/Nodejs-Read-grid-data-from-csv/README.md

 The application uses csv-query for querying csv files.
 Winston is used for logging.
 Api-Doc is used to document the api.
 There is a gulp task to document the API.
-There is one test to test the service- test.js
+I have written a tes to test the service.
+It can be tested by using npm test tests/test.js